valeryz/capsules/README.md

 the capsule will execute the specified command, and store the specified results in the cache for future matches.

 A capsule can be configured as "placebo".
 In this case, it will perform the lookup, but will not use the results even if there is cache hit.
 Instead, it will compare the cache hit with the results of the executed command, and complain if they mismatch.
+In placebo mode, the results will still be uploaded to the cache after the command is executed.
 This could be used for non-determinism detection or for pre-populating the cache.

 The cache backend is currently S3 or a compatible storage.
 Modular architecture allows adding other storages in the future.